-- A focus on ‘withitness’ and non-negotiables in order to ensure full involvement of pupils in their learning and to help teachers reflect on their practice.
+- A focus on the triangulation of the evidence from different aspects of teaching in order to help teachers reflect on their practice.

 The variety of activities - analysing video clips of observations was very useful relating it back to OFSTED requirements